rogerferranibanos/rogerferranibanos.github.io/_publications/2009-10-01-paper-title-number-1.md

 citation: 'Your Ferran, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---

-The contents above will be part of a list of publications, if the user clicks the link for the publication tfbdbdfve "citation" field will automatically be included below this section in a smaller font.
+The contents above will be part of a list of publications, if the user clicks the link for the publication tfbdbdfveerheherh "citation" field will automatically be included below this section in a smaller font.dhed